USS Sampson (DDG-10): 1970s

 Sampson operated out of Charleston in the western Atlantic until 23 September, when, after only two days' notice, she got underway for special operations in the Mediterranean.
 She spent the month of October cruising first with USS John F. Kennedy, then with Saratoga, during the latest Levantine crisis.
 On 1 November, she stood out of Barcelona, Spain, to return to the United States.
 Sampson entered the mouth of the Cooper River on the 12th, moored at Charleston, and began a leave and upkeep period.

 Sampson stayed in Charleston into 1971.
 During the first three months of the new year, she operated in the vicinity of the British West Indies; then prepared for overseas movement.
 On 9 April, following exercises and type training, Sampson steamed out of Charleston, passed Fort Sumter, and headed for the Mediterranean.
 She cruised with the 6th Fleet for six months, participating in exercises with both American and NATO forces.
 By 16 October, the guided missile destroyer was back in port at Charleston.
 She spent the rest of 1971 preparing for regular overhaul.

 For four months, from 4 January until 4 May 1972, Sampson underwent the first Compressed Regular Overhaul ever attempted on a DDG.
 From mid-May until 9 July, she was underway for post-overhaul trials, exercises, and refresher training.
 She was in Charleston during the period 9 July to 18 August, at which time Sampson stood out for her new home port, Athens, Greece.
 She stopped at Rota, Spain, ten days later and entered Phaleron Bay on 3 October.
-The guided missile destroyer remained in the Mediterranean, home ported at Athens, Greece under command of Commander Richard (Dick) Carson, throughout 1973 and into 1974.
+The guided missile destroyer remained in the Mediterranean, home ported at Athens, Greece throughout 1973 and into 1974.
+In April 1974, she was in port at Athens.

 In 1973 she was dispatched to and docked in Tunis, Tunisia where she provided communication link for Helos of USS Forrestal for the Medjerda River flood.
 During 1973 she visited Barcelona, Spain, Palma de Majorca, Naples Italy, Mikonos, Crete, Istanbul, Turkey, and Villa France.
-She met the Soviet Black Seas fleet at the straits of Bosphurus during the 1973 Israeli/Arab war.
-In April 1974, she was in port at Athens.
+She met the Soviet Black Seas fleet at the straits of Bosporus during the 1973 Israeli/Arab war.

-In 1976, Commander Albert L. Bartels assumed command.

 1980s

-While under command of Commander James F. Chandler, Sampson underwent a major overhaul in the Portsmouth shipyard during 1980–81.
+Sampson underwent a major overhaul in the Portsmouth shipyard during 1980–81.
 In November 1982 Sampson deployed to the Persian Gulf and later the Mediterranean.
 After transiting the Suez canal and Red Sea, the Sampson shadowed the Soviet carrier Minsk & cruiser Tashkent in the Indian Ocean, and made port calls in Djibouti, and in Karachi.
 Sampson was on station off Beirut when the US Embassy was bombed.
 The ship returned to Mayport, FL in May 1983.
 From October to December of that year, Sampson was deployed in the eastern Caribbean in support of Operation Urgent Fury.